-Falkirk HSCP has created a comprehensive Workforce Plan for the period of the new Strategic Plan.
-The Workforce Plan addresses the make-up of the current workforce, the challenges facing the partnership in terms of workforce and the objectives the HSCP has with a view to developing a sustainable future workforce.
+The Partnership has created a comprehensive Workforce Plan, also covering 2023 - 2026.
+The Plan addresses the make-up of the current workforce, the challenges facing the Partnership in terms of workforce and the objectives required to develop a sustainable future workforce.

-Listed below are some of the key challenges and drivers highlighted in the workforce plan:
+Some of the key challenges and drivers highlighted in the Workforce Plan include:

 - Ageing population and workforce

 - Marked increase in substance use

 - Mental wellbeing

-- Finance reduced funding with increased demand
+- Reduced funding with increased demand

 - Recruitment skills shortages

 - Technological and system improvements required

 - Ageing estates and lack of suitable premises